 But what about the well-known stresses of caregiving?
 Can being a caregiver wind up damaging one’s brain?
 Not surprisingly, the answer is yes.
-Here is a recap on how looking after a loved one can wreak havoc on our gray matter — along with some encouraging words regarding what can be done about it.
-(Be sure to read to the end of the article to see how to apply for two consecutive days of respite care, one way to ease the stress of caregiving!)
+Here is a recap on how looking after a loved one can wreak havoc on our gray matter, along with some encouraging words regarding what can be done about it.

 What Does Caregiver Burnout Look Like?

 The signs of caregiver burnout mirror many of the common symptoms of stress and depression.
 In a post titled, “The Effects of Caregiver Stress on the Body and Brain,” the Alzheimer’s Care Resource Center points out that the pressures of caregiving often impacts “mind, mood and overall physical health.”
 The article also points out that the degree of burnout can be related to the caregiver’s individual situation and even genetic traits, including “gender, education level, financial circumstances, and previous mental conditions.”

 So the road to smart caregiving stress management begins with self-awareness.
 Pay attention to any symptoms that might be developing.
 The Mayo Clinic advises caregivers to be on the lookout for these risk factors:

 • Living in the same house as the loved one you are looking after

 • Going through financial difficulties

 • Lack of coping skills and difficulty solving problems

 • When caregiving is more of an obligation than it is a choice